Highlights

 About the Researchers

-Zhengyuan Liu is currently a Lead Research Engineer at A*STAR’s Institute for Infocomm Research (I2R).
-His research interests include multilingual foundation models, conversational AI, controllable language generation, and AI for healthcare and education scenarios.
-He has published 30+ research papers in top-tier AI and Natural Language Processing conferences including ACL, NAACL, EMNLP, COLING, ICASSP and INTERSPEECH.
-He serves as the reviewer at conferences including NeurIPS, ICLR and ACL, and journals including IEEE TASLP, ACM CSUR and Neurocomputing.
-He has been elected as an IEEE senior member for his significant professional achievements, and won the Best Paper Award at SIGDIAL 2021 and the Outstanding Paper Award at EMNLP 2023.
+Zhengyuan Liu is currently a Tech Lead in the Multimodal Generative AI group and the Asst.
+Head of AI for Education programme at the A*STAR Institute for Infocomm Research (A*STAR I2R).
+He has published over 30 research papers in top-tier AI and Natural Language Processing conferences including ACL, NAACL, EMNLP, COLING, ICASSP and INTERSPEECH.
+He serves as the reviewer at conferences including NeurIPS, ICLR and ACL; and journals including IEEE TASLP, ACM CSUR and Neurocomputing.
+He has been elected as an IEEE senior member for his significant professional achievements and won the Best Paper Award at SIGDIAL 2021, C3NLP in ACL 2024, and SUMEval in COLING 2025; and the Outstanding Paper Award at EMNLP 2023 and EMNLP 2024.

 View articles